sorenmacbeth/flambo/README.md

 Flambo is a Clojure DSL for Spark.
 It allows you to create and manipulate Spark data structures using idiomatic Clojure.

-"So that's where I came from." --flambo
+"So that's where I came from." --Flambo

 <a name="versions">
 ## Supported Spark Versions